-The course will prepare graduates to be well versed not only in the social-economic & technological context of property and housing management and their practice, but also such strategic issues as property, facilities and corporate asset management.
+The course prepare graduates to be well versed not only in the social-economic & technological context of property and housing management and their practices, but also on strategic issues on property, facilities and corporate asset management.
 There are both vertical and horizontal integration throughout the entire curriculum.
-The first two stage (Level 1 and Level 2) will be common.
+The first two stage (Level 1 and Level 2) will be common to all undergraduate students.
 It aims to provide students with an introduction to the profession and industry of building, real estate and property management.
 It will also provide students with the theoretical underpinning in the major disciplines and components of the course.
 In addition, students will be required to study language and communication subjects and cluster areas subjects, Freshman seminars, Service-learning and Healthy Life Styles to fulfil the General University Requirements.